 Deep Learning for Computer Vision - 27 February, Adelaide

 Recent developments in self-driving vehicles indicate that deep learning for computer vision is making giant advances but how do we train machines to see?
-This seminar will include presentations from three expert speakers on computer vision.
+This seminar included presentations from three expert speakers on computer vision.

 Modern natural language processing with deep learning - 7 December, Adelaide